Braised Meatballs in a Hearty Marinara Sauce

 • 1 tablespoon olive oil

-• ½ medium onion, chopped fine
+• ½ medium onion chopped fine

-• 1 clove garlic, minced
+• 1 to 2 cloves garlic minced

 • ½ teaspoon dried thyme